lbovolini/object-mapper/README.md

 ## Features

-Maps DTO to Model object
+- Maps DTO to Model object

-Maps Model to DTO object
+- Maps Model to DTO object
+- Maps nested objects

-Can map any object to any object if it follows the restricions
+- Can map any object to any object if it follows the restricions

-Caches objects getters and setters methods for improve performance
+- Caches objects getters and setters methods for improve performance

 ## Restrictions